flex-protocol/sui-flex-swap/README.md

 # Flex Swap - Move

-Flex DEX is a decentralized exchange (DEX) built on Move, designed for FT <> FT and NFT <> FT trading with indexer support.
+Flex DEX Move, designed for FT <> FT and NFT <> FT trading with indexer support.
 We will transition our DEX to Solidity to integrate with EVM infrastructure.
-This document provides an overview of our Move code.
+This document provides an overview of our Move implemetaion.

 - main branch has FT <> FT
 - nft branch has NFT <> FT